jondkelley/python_resume/README.md

 ## Contributers

-* 2020 Jonathan Kelley
+* 2021 Jonathan Kelley

 ## Inspiration

-This Resume was inspired by an interctive dynamic resume created by designer **[Pascal Van Gemert](http://pascalvangemert.nl/)** and written in [PHP / Laravel / bootstrap3 code](https://github.com/pascalvgemert/resume).
+This Resume was inspired by an interctive dynamic resume created by designer **[Pascal Van Gemert](http://pascalvangemert.nl/)** ([Github](https://github.com/pascalvgemert/resume)).

-I ported this framework over to Python / Flask / Jinja2 since this is my domain strong suit.
-I made a few changes along the way as well as dockerizing this project for Kubernetes.
-Hooray.
-I also bought him some beer for the great idea and concept.
+I ported his PHP / bootstrap framework over to Python / Flask / Jinja2, with my own inspiration along the way.
+Then I Dockerized my project and made it work on my bare metal kubernetes cluster using PVC's and MetalLB.
+Docker-compose is available for local development.
+The container is built using a sidecar running pandoc in a bash loop, and a shared PVC to make various rendered resume formats (every 10 seconds) available to the Flask webserver.